• Recipe Index

 • Add seasoned butter mixture to the same skillet.
 Allow it to cook slightly over medium-high heat until melted and bubbling (1-2 minutes).

-Spoon the seasoned butter over the top of the cooked swordfish and serve with your favorite side dishes.
-My Pan-roasted swordfish is seared in a pan and finished in the oven just like we did in the restaurant!
+Spoon the seasoned butter over the cooked swordfish and serve with your favorite side dishes.
+My Pan-roasted swordfish is seared in a pan and finished in the oven, just like we did in the restaurant!

-*You can do this fish in the oven for the entire cooking process, but I do like to sear the swordfish before finishing in the oven.
+*You can do this fish in the oven for the entire cooking process, but I like to sear the swordfish before finishing in the oven.
 You can also add the butter directly to the swordfish before it goes in the oven instead of cooking the compound butter in a pan.

-*This swordfish can also be prepared on the gas grill or air fryer.
+*This swordfish recipe can also be prepared on the gas grill or air fryer.
 But you still need to use a frying pan to cook the topping.

-What other fish can I use instead of Swordfish?
+What fish can I use instead of Swordfish?

-Compound butter is a wonderful way to enhance any fresh fish that may be on the drier side.
+Compound butter is an excellent way to enhance any fresh fish that may be on the drier side.
 Tuna, shark, mahi-mahi, red snapper, or your favorite white fish will also work well with my recipe.

-Compound butters also work well with grilled chicken, steaks and pork chops.
+Compound butters also work well with grilled chicken, steaks, and pork chops.

-After one bite, I know you’ll agree that this is The Best Swordfish Recipe!
+After one bite, I know you’ll agree that this is The Best Swordfish Recipe you’ve ever tried.

-Swordfish is a delicious and nutritious fish and the bold flavors of ginger and garlic with the meaty texture of swordfish, creates a satisfying and delicious meal that is perfect for your next date night, dinner party or any occasion.
+Swordfish is a delicious and nutritious fish.
+The bold flavors of ginger and garlic, combined with the meaty texture of swordfish, create a satisfying and delicious meal that is perfect for your next date night, dinner party, or any occasion.

 Recipe FAQ’s

-How well done should I cook swordfish?
+How well should I cook swordfish?

 Overcooking any fish is an easy way to ruin it.
-Swordfish is not as forgiving as salmon, so it’s important to cook swordfish to medium well, cooked to the point where it is just cooked through but still remains juicy.
+Swordfish is not as forgiving as salmon, so it’s essential to cook swordfish to medium well, cooked to the point where it is just cooked through but still remains juicy.

 Is Swordfish healthy?

-Swordfish is an excellent source of selenium, a micronutrient that offers cancer-fighting and heart health benefits.
-It’s protein-rich and loaded with niacin, vitamin B12, zinc, and Omega-3.
-It’s also low in fat and calories, which makes swordfish a guilt-free choice, when it comes to seafood.
+Swordfish is an excellent source of selenium, a micronutrient with cancer-fighting and heart-health benefits.
+It’s also protein-rich and loaded with niacin, vitamin B12, zinc, and Omega-3.
+Swordfish is also low in fat and calories, which makes it a guilt-free choice when it comes to seafood.

 Should I rinse the swordfish steak?

-My thoughts are a quick rinse for any fish under cold running water is always a good thing to do.
-Pat the rinse fillet dry with paper towels before seasoning and cooking.
+I think it’s always a good idea to rinse any fish under cold running water.
+Pat the rinsed fillet dry with paper towels before seasoning and cooking.

 More Recipes You’ll Love!